Bestoa/shadowsocks-vertx/README.md

     1. Not support: local_address, client will bind 0.0.0.0 not 127.0.0.1
     2. Not support: fast_open.
 Java doesn't have such feature.
     3. Not support: workers.
 Vertx will set work thread number automatically.
-    4. Additional: server_mode, set the running mode, true for the server.
+    4. Additional: server_mode, set the running mode, true for the server, false for the client.
-    5. Additional: iv_len, set the iv length
+    5. Additional: iv_len, set the iv length.

 You could refer to demo config etc/demo.json.